React Native

 Starting with Bugsee iOS SDK 2.1.0 it is not required to clean the extra data before the App Store submission.

-If you plan to publish your application to App Store, one additional step is required.
-It will trigger the stripping of extra data during build to prevent submission rejection.
-Follow the steps below to do that:
+If you plan to publish your application to the App Store, one additional step is required.
+This step will trigger the stripping of extra data during build to prevent submission rejection.
+Follow the steps below:

 Build phase